kthpanor/vlxman/_sources/docs/limits.md

 - accurate description of electronically excited states that show a more diffuse character than the ground state

-- stable and reliable convergence of iterative equation solvers also with use of diffuse basis sets
+- stable and reliable convergence of iterative equation solvers also with use of diffuse basis functions

 - time-efficient prototyping of novel scientific approaches